MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 * Importing an object detection model or form-processing model should be done within one month of export.
 However, you can still import * After that period if the source model remains unchanged after its export.
 * Changes to imported models aren't recommended.
 * If you're using a model within an app or a Power Automate flow, you need to explicitly add the app and the model to the solution.
 The model isn't considered an app or flow dependency.
-* You can't create a new version of an imported object detection model, because the training dataset isn't part of the imported solution.
-You should create a new model instead.
+* You can't create a new version of an imported form processing, object detection or entity extraction model, because the training dataset isn't part of the imported solution.
-* You can't create a new version of an imported entity extraction model because the training dataset isn't part of the imported solution.
 You should create a new model instead.
 * You can’t set run schedule on imported category classification models.
 * You can't create a new AI Builder model in solution explorer.